HowDidUGetOutOfBounds/KotlinTask1/README.md

-# KotlinTask1
-Kotlin easy demo app of usage fragmnets.
-Passing data throight them
+Simple app to show how to use fragment in kotlin.
+Passing data between fragmnrts by interface.
+Simple Demo app.